dskemp/courtdata/content/cases/ot2014/13-352/index.md

 advocates:
 - "William M. Jay"
 - "John F. Bash"
-- "Neal Kumar Katyal"
+- "Neal K. Katyal"
 roles:
 - "on behalf of the Petitioner"
-- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioner"
+- "Assistant to the Solicitor General, for the United States, as amicus curiae, supporting the Petitioner"
 - "on behalf of the Respondents"
 tags:
 - "issue preclusion"